Storm damage insurance

 Can I get insurance if my home’s in a flood risk area?

-Yes, you could get insurance, but you’ll likely pay a higher premium since your home is a riskier prospect to insure.
+Yes, you could get insurance if your home is in a flood risk area, but you’ll likely pay a higher premium since your property is a riskier prospect to insure.
 You might also find that you’re limited in terms of insurance providers who are willing to offer you a policy.

-Flood Re is a scheme that works with insurance companies to help people living in flood risk areas find affordable insurance.
+However, you may be eligible for the Flood Re scheme.
+This is a joint initiative between the government and insurance providers to help people living in flood-risk areas find affordable home insurance.

 What if I can't live in my home?

 If your home is uninhabitable, your insurance provider is likely to organise alternative accommodation for you.
-This is usually covered as standard on your home insurance policy.
-Double check with your insurance provider, if you’re unsure.
+This is usually covered as standard on your home insurance policy up to a set limit.
+Double check with your insurance provider if you’re unsure.

 How do I claim if important personal documents have been damaged or destroyed?